acrolinx/sidebar-sdk-dotnet/README.md

 *Note: The dependency download may fail on the first build.
 This problem can usually be solved by building a second time.*

+## Releasing

+1. Increment version number in [AssemblyInfo.cs](https://github.com/acrolinx/sidebar-sdk-dotnet/blob/main/Acrolinx.Sidebar/Properties/AssemblyInfo.cs) file.
+2. Commit and push your changes to `main` branch
+3. Create a tag with the same version number.
+4. GitHub Action will run and publish the new version to nuget.org

 ## Using the SDK

 Have a look at the sample source code provided in the [Acrolinx Sidebar .NET Demo](https://github.com/acrolinx/acrolinx-sidebar-demo-dotnet).